'In love with Arab culture': Why Abu Dhabi is attracting students from the US

 From choosing secure connections to avoiding risky pop-ups, here's how you can protect your privacy

-A university in Abu Dhabi is drawing an increasing number of students from the US, who are coming to the capital for a multicultural experience and expressing their intentions to return to live and work here.
+A university in Abu Dhabi is drawing an increasing number of students from the US, who came to the capital for a multicultural experience and expressed their intentions to return to live and work here.

-This outcome reflects the Global Education programme at New York University Abu Dhabi that has become an essential component of the campuses’ educational mission and curriculum.
+This outcome reflects the Global Education programme at New York University Abu Dhabi that has become an essential component of the campus’ educational mission and curriculum.

 Speaking to Khaleej Times, transfer students emphasised that they are now encouraging their friends and peers at the main campus in New York to visit the UAE and experience its rich, multi-ethnic, and multicultural environment.